LanceStasinski/PWW-exercise/README.md

 ## Alternatives

 There are many libraries to construct a web page with, but I chose to use React due to my confortability with the library.
 I could have also used a different CSS setup (plain CSS, CSS modules, or styled-components), but I chose to use Tailwind CSS because I wanted to learn the framework and I liked how it reduced the file size and number of files.
 Finally, I could have created the icons using CSS, but it was more convenient to download SVGs, but this does slightly increase the size of the assets folder loaded by the browser.

-## Time-Breakdown

-- Building the main page minus the drop down features - 19 hours
-- Adding the drop down features (menu and search bar) - 4 hours
-- Adding unit tests - 4.5 hours
-- Writing documentation - 1.5 hours
-- Deployment - 0.25 hours
-- Total - 29.25 hours

-I'm aware that I was allowed to submit this project in a partially completed state, but I had the time and I was excited to build a web page from a professional design pattern and to use this opportunity to learn Tailwind CSS.
-If I was more limited time, I would have used a CSS method that I was already familiar with, and I would have practiced an Agile mindset by implementing the most valuable features.
-Typically, these features are decided in consultation with the customer, but my personal ranking of features, from most valuable to least, are:

-1. Header/navigation bar - this component will likely be used in other web pages and has links to other important pages
-2. The drop down menu - this component has links to many important resources that are not accessible from other links on the page
-3. The footer - this component is likely used in other pages and has important links and address information
-4. The search bar in the header - this is a reusable feature that can be used to navigate the site
-5. The list of the four major departments/programs in the organization - these may useful for a user to narrow down what they are looking for
-6. The Popular Services and Links section - these links could be valuable for quickly finding useful information
-7. The Calendar of Events section - some users may be interested in upcoming events, and may miss those events if they can't find event detials here
-8. The main hero section with the search bar - this adds a level of professionalism to the site and may make the user trust that they will have a modern web experience at the site; however, the user would already have access to the search feature from the search bar in the header
-9. Recent updates - These updates are probably not the most important information for the average user
-10. The Scroll to Top button - this is a nice feature, but it is less valuable that providing access to necessary information
-11. Animations - animations make for a better user experience, but I don't think they are more important than providing access to information

 ## License